VinLacer/probability_statistics/README.md

 # probability_statistics
-I make this code to simplify a final lesson of probability and statistics of my eletronics engineering course, using pandas and numpy libraries from python.
+I made this code to simplify a final lesson on probability and statistics in my electronics engineering course, using pandas and NumPy libraries from python.

 What it does:

-This calculates the basic statistics of a .xlsx file in the same path of the .py and also plot some graphs.
-This code calculate the ANOVA test too.
+This calculates the basic statistics of a .xlsx file in the same path as the .py and also plots some graphs.
+This code calculates the ANOVA test too.

-So if you want to get the same informations of others .xlsx files of your choise, follow the next steps:
+So if you want to get the same information of other .xlsx files of your choice, follow the next steps:

 ### Change the .xlsx name file
 ```
 dados = pd.read_excel('Basededadostrabalhofinal.xlsx', sheet_name= 2)
 ```